Are you wondering is email marketing still effective and a worthwhile strategy? Let me share some stats:

 - Email is permission-based marketing.
 The folks on your email list have given you permission to reach out to them regularly — with information and details that make building fun.
 Over time, that could influence them into choosing you for their next project.
 That’s incredibly powerful!

-Now that summer is winding down and you are reviewing where you are going to place your marketing efforts for the balance of 2019, I encourage you to take a closer look at your email marketing program.
+I encourage you to take a closer look at your email marketing program.
 The stats don’t lie.